We operate under the authority of the Ministry of Culture as their executive body in the film sector and advisor on film policy issues.

-NFI has an annual budget of NOK 625 million (Euro 66 million) available for film development, production, promotion and distribution support, 87 employees and offices in Oslo and Bergen.
+Our annual budget amounts to NOK 625 million (EUR 66 million) available for film development, production, promotion and distribution support.
+NFI employs 87 people and have offices in Oslo and Bergen.

 - Facts and Figures

 - A Brief History of the Norwegian Film Institute

 - Contact us

 The Norwegian Film Institute has launched an action plan for inclusion and representativity in Norwegian films and film culture.
 The action plan is aiming to improve the quality, increase relevance, and strengthen the sustainability of Norwegian films in the future.

 The Creative Europe programme aims to support the European audiovisual, cultural and creative sector.
 The Norwegian Film Institute is the host organization of one of the two sub-programmes, the MEDIA-programme.